Enhancing Your Chances of CFA® Exam Success

-Visual learners need to see things to learn.
+Individuals who are visual learners require visual aids to comprehend and retain information.
 They learn best when they envision relationships and ideas.
-Maps, diagrams, pictures, and charts can work well for visual learners.
+For example, maps, diagrams, pictures, and charts can work well for visual learners.
 Other methods that work for visual learners are videos, webinars, or seeing in-person demonstrations.
 Visual learners are often attracted to vivid spoken language and colorful imagery.
-Many people are visual learners, and this style is commonly accommodated in educational institutions.
+A large number of individuals are inclined towards visual learning, and this approach is frequently taken into account by educational institutions.

 Auditory learners retain information best through their sense of hearing.
 They favor listening to facts rather than seeing them or reading them in a textbook.
 This learner best understands concepts when explained out loud in an interesting, engaging manner.
 Some auditory learners speak and read slowly, while others find sitting still for long periods challenging.
 When studying, auditory learners like to focus on audiobooks for learning more complex concepts.
 They may also retain information better if they talk with someone else about the material.

-As an auditory learner, you prefer to hear information.
-You learn best from lectures, group discussions, or studying with a friend to discuss complex concepts.
+As an auditory learner, you learn best from lectures, group discussions, or studying with a friend to discuss complex concepts.
 You sometimes find yourself talking out loud while attempting to grasp challenging ideas.
 Oh, and you greatly benefit from using mnemonics as a memory tool.

 When using our UWorld CFA QBanks and flashcards, we recommend you read the questions and answers aloud to increase reading comprehension, sharpen your skills, and challenge your use of intonation.
 We recommend you focus on our “things to remember” after each question and provide hints for further comprehension.

 3. Kinesthetic Learning Style: Learning through Movement and Touch